Download this resource

 The patterns for slavery took different forms in the North and Southern parts of America.
-In the North, slaves were never no more than 5% of the total Northern population and were fewer than 10% of the half a million slaves in the thirteen colonies by the time of the American Revolution.
+In the North, slaves were never more than 5% of the total Northern population and were fewer than 10% of the half a million slaves in the thirteen colonies by the time of the American Revolution.

 Slaves made up a tenth of the total Southern population in 1680 and grew to a third by 1790.
 293,000 slaves lived in Virginia alone, making up 42% of all slaves in the US.
 Maryland, North and South Carolina each had over 100,000 slaves.
-After the American Revolution, the South Slave population exploded to 1.1 million in 1810 and over 3.9 million in 1860.
+After the American Revolution, the South Slave population exploded to 1.1 million in 1810 and over 3.9 million by 1860.

 Evolution of Slavery within the American Justice System

-As the young American nation was establishing itself, the political and legal thought and institutions evolved in a manner that facilitated the slave system until its eventual abolition in 1865 by the Thirteen Amendment.
+As the young American nation was establishing itself, political and legal thought shifted, and institutions evolved in a manner that facilitated the slave system until its eventual abolition in 1865 by the Thirteen Amendment.

 Virginia in 1924 passed a series of laws, among them the Racial Integrity Act that classified people by colour.
-It considered those with black ancestry or one-quarter black as black and were stripped of civil rights such as the right to vote and access social amenities like public schools and other open spaces.
+It considered those with black ancestry or one-quarter black as black and they were stripped of civil rights such as the right to vote and access social amenities like public schools and other open spaces.
 In states like Louisiana, blacks were required to prove their freedom to enjoy a slightly higher status than slaves.

-There were tensions among the southerners’ slave owners who were harsh and those who were kind towards their slaves.
+There were tensions among the southerners’ slave owners who were harsh and those who were kind to their slaves.
 The former group feared that unchecked slave abuse would lead to theft and a public uprising among the slaves.
 The latter were treated with consternation because of going against the tide of the time.
 However, the Delaware Act of 1767 well captured the “moral” dilemma of the time.
 It provided that “it is found by experience, that freed negroes and mulattoes are idle and slothful, and often prove burdensome to the neighbourhood wherein they live and are of evil examples to slaves.”

 The Act provided a basis for prosecuting masters who were either too lenient with their slaves or too abusive.
-However, there was challenging in pursuing masters since most of the time, the crimes required the testimony of slaves who were not allowed by law to give testimony against male heads of households.
+However, there was a challenge in pursuing masters since most of the time, the crimes required the testimony of slaves who were not allowed by law to give testimony against male heads of households.

 Law of Manumission

-Manumission, the legal act of willfully releasing a slave began to take root after the Revolutionary war, with many believing it was consistent with the ideals of the new nation.
+Manumission, the legal act of willfully releasing a slave, began to take root after the Revolutionary war with many believing it was consistent with the ideals of the new nation.
 However, it was feared that manumission would create a group of former slaves who may cause a rebellion among present slaves against their masters.

-Furthermore, to save the state treasury from the cost of taking care poor former slaves, some slaves were required to file indemnifying bonds with the state treasurers and other measures to contribute to the upkeep of former slaves.
-Other states encourage masters to emancipate their slaves out of state or handover their slaves to the Colonization Society that would send freed slaves to Liberia.
+Furthermore, to save the state treasury from the cost of taking care of poor former slaves, some slaves were required to file indemnifying bonds with the state treasurers and other measures to contribute to the upkeep of former slaves.
+Other states encourage masters to emancipate their slaves out of state or handover their slaves to the Colonisation Society that would send freed slaves to Liberia.